The complete guide to WSUS and Configuration Manager SUP maintenance

 If you are using standalone WSUS servers or an older version of configuration Manager, you can manually decline superseded updates by using the WSUS console.
 Or you can run this PowerShell script.
-To download the script, right-click the link, and then select Save target as....
-Download the script, remove the
+Then, copy and save the script as a Decline-SupersededUpdatesWithExclusionPeriod.ps1 script file.

 This script is provided as is.
 It should be fully tested in a lab before you use it in production.
 Microsoft makes no guarantees regarding the use of this script in any way.
 Always run the script with the

 -SkipDecline parameter first, to get a summary of how many superseded updates will be declined.